UBO-Open-factory/Photogrammetrie/client-Install/ReadMe.md

 7. Select the **RPI_xx.xx.xx_2.75Go.img**
 8. Select your SD card and click on write
 9. A message say you when it is finish and you can remove your SD card
+10. You need to change information in **/media/user.conf file** to work

 ## Use the client